zoeyg/public-write-ups/hack-the-box/travel.md

 ```

-This gives use three hostnames to work with on the web server.
+This gives use three hostnames to work with on the web server, perhaps there are some virtual hosts.

 ## https